at the Winter Olympics

 With two clean skates, a very satisfied Kailani Craine placed 17th overall in her Olympic debut.
 She achieved a personal best in the Free Skate after sailing through the short with her highly entertaining artistic performance.
 All the excitement of the games opening event had settled and she skated two great clean programs, her signature spins in tow.

-Needless to say, all four athletes have their eye on 2022 in Beijing!
-We're all hoping TeamAUS enjoy a full compliment next time with Ice Dancers rounding out the team.
+Needless to say, our athletes have their eye on 2022 in Beijing!

 Australia's Olympic Figure Skaters performed wonderfully in Sochi and the community at home couldn't have been more proud of their achievements.